FINANCE

 A deposit contribution is an amount of money that a vehicle manufacturer, dealer or finance company contributes to your deposit.
 It will help lower the amount you need to borrow and, as a result, the cost of your monthly payments will be reduced.
 It is essentially a contribution to the cost of your vehicle.
 Any deposit contribution must be returned by you if you cancel your finance agreement.

-Depreciation is the decrease in the financial market value of a vehicle over time, from when it is financed to when it is sold.
+Depreciation is the decrease in the market value of a vehicle over time, from when it is financed to when it is sold.
 Vehicles usually lose value over time because they age, they've been driven for many miles, they are less in demand, or may have been damaged.

 Equity is the difference between the outstanding amount of money you owe to the finance company and the resale value of the vehicle.
 You have positive equity if the market value of the vehicle is greater than the amount you owe.
 You have negative equity if the amount of money you owe is greater than the market value of the vehicle.